Additional Scholarships for International Students

 The Fund offers financial aid to Italian university graduates, who wish to attend a Post-Graduate course in the United States.

-For Latin American Students:
+For Japanese Students:

 For Scandinavian Students: